Exploring the Backyard of Exuberant Refuge, half 1

 I took a bazillion pictures of the Sparler-Schouten backyard, so I’m breaking my tour into two posts.
 For half 1, let’s begin with the pond backyard within the entrance yard.

 This pond!
 I am keen on it.
-A hoop of lime inexperienced accommodates black water and glass floats.
+A of lime inexperienced accommodates black and glass floats.
 The arrowhead leaves of colocasia and sparkler-like papyrus rise from the water, together with mossy, dripping columns.
 A toy alligator basks on the pond’s rim as a result of…why not?

 The paving goes all-in on the circle theme, every wheel accented with a purple “eye.”
 A painted bench and surrounding flowers add extra grapey purple.